 Suddenly I had exposed a genuine problem and was in a far better position to offer a solution.

 Notice I didn’t contrive or invent a potential issue, I just allowed them to see one that was already there, just out of sight.

-And let’s presume this is prospective client who has called your cell, because you’re a smart Life Coach wise enough to have your cell number on your home page so people can contact you easily.
+And let’s presume this is a prospective client who has called your phone because you’re a smart coach wise enough to have your number on your home page so people can contact you easily.